-One of my favorite task types for special education classrooms is file folders.
+My favorite task to make for special education classrooms are file folder activities.
 My store is filled to the brim with them and I even created a file folder subscription because I love to make themed sets!

 I want to share 3 (potentially controversial) tips for you to consider when implementing file folder activities in your special education classroom.

-1. Create file folders where the pieces are stored inside.
+1. Create file folder activities where the pieces are stored inside.

 I make almost all of my activities self-containing.
 The match or sorting page goes on the right before laminating and then Velcro goes on the left side.